 This interconnectedness is well illustrated in three recent and ongoing crises: the disappearance of Malaysian Airlines flight MH370 and the GM car recall and the ferry disaster in Korea.
 Although very different from one another, each crisis shows its own highly complex and multilevel stakeholder scene.
 In each case, the communications and actions of the different stakeholder groups (such as regulators, victims’ families, shareholders and politicians, among others) have complicated the situation generating conflicting messages.

 For example, Malaysian Airlines is owned by the Malaysian government and is not an independent entity.
 It has to align with the government’s agenda and messages.
 The large number of Chinese passengers called for heavy intervention from the Chinese government and demands for answers in a situation where mystery still prevails.
 Such a stakeholder scene could be described as a maze with multiple connection lines and pressure points that crisscross each other.
-This is a nightmare to navigate.

 This content is available to IABC members only.
 To continue reading, log in below.